maikmerten/toy-audio-codec/format.md

 ## Quantization

-MDCT coefficients are float values that are scaled and quanitized to produce integer values, which then are transmitted in the bitstream.
+MDCT coefficients are float values that are scaled and quantized to produce integer values, which then are transmitted in the bitstream.

-### Quanitzation of MDCT coefficients in the encoder
+### Quantization of MDCT coefficients in the encoder

 1. all coefficients are scaled by a common _scale_ factor
 1. the scaled coefficients are divided by a _quantizer_ value
 1. the resulting value is rounded to an integer value

 The division and the rounding are the _lossy_ part of the lossy codec.
-By choosing the quanitzer appropriately, the encoder can choose the precision of the transmitted values.
+By choosing the quantizer appropriately, the encoder can choose the precision of the transmitted values.
 A small quantizer means high precision, whereas a big quantizer will result in a low-precision representation of the original value.

 ### Reconstruction of MDCT coefficients in the decoder